tencent cloud

 namespace

-Namespace name, which can be copied on the Namespace page in the console.
+Namespace name.
+You can copy the name from the Namespace page in the console.

 topicName